arjunguha/compsci220-scala/website/exams/2014_xz39j/index.md

 not have the same fringe.
 But, a naive appoach would generate the entire fringe needlessly.

-To adress this problem, we'll use streams to generate the fringe lazily.
+To address this problem, we'll use streams to generate the fringe lazily.

 ### Programming Task